|

 CHIMNEY SAFETY ORGANIZATIONS & STANDARDS

-• What is the CSIA?
+What is the CSIA?

 CSIA stands for the Chimney Safety Institute of America.
 It is a non-profit educational organization that provides chimney and venting safety resources to those in the industry and to you, the homeowner.
 Their goal is to educate all of us on how to eliminate chimney fires, prevent carbon monoxide poisoning, and improve the heating efficiency of our homes.
 The CSIA provides the only recognized Nationally Certified Exam and is responsible for the National Chimney Sweep Training School.
 It teaches sweeping and inspection of different chimney systems, operation of the necessary equipment, health and safety considerations and much more.
 It is a step-by-step, hands-on instruction of the codes, clearances, standards and practices of the chimney service trade.

-• What is NCSG?
+What is NCSG?

 NCSG stands for National Chimney Sweep Guild.
 It is a national organization of chimney professionals that have come together to promote professionalism in the chimney industry & public awareness of chimney safety issues.
 NCSG works closely with the other organizations and stongly supports the codes and standards affecting chimney and fireplaces.
 It also works with the building and service trades, insurance and inspection officials, and others in the hearth industry to promote safe home heating.

+What is the NFPA?
 NFPA stands for National Fire Protection Association.
 It is an international non-profit membership organization, founded in 1896 with more than 81,000 members.
 It is the world's leading advocate of fire prevention and an authoritative source on public safety.
 It is responsible for developing the codes and standards, continuing research, training, and education.

+What is a UL listing?
 UL stands for Underwriters Laboratory.
 It is responsible for setting safety standards and testing for a wide range of industries and appliances.
 If an appliance or device has a UL listing, it means it has been tested to UL standards as they apply to a particular industry or application and it has passed.
 The tests are very strict assuring that only safe and reliable products receive the UL listing.
 A UL listing informs the consumer that the product he/she is buying has been suitably tested and found acceptable for the application for which it was intended.
 All of our BEST-Flex and BEST-Rigid Lining systems are UL Listed and Tested.

-• The INTERIOR of your CHIMNEY
+The INTERIOR of your CHIMNEY

 How can I prevent a “chimney fire” in my chimney?